Machine learning with neural networks: Preprocessing the input data

-The Figure shows how the energy function for a single output with tanh activation function and two input terminals.
-The classification problem is given in the Table.
-The input data has large mean values in both components, $x_1$ and $x_2$.
-Since it is difficult to visualise the dependence of $H$ on both weights and threshold, the graph on the right shows how the energy function $H$ depends on the weights for zero threshold.
-The large mean values of the inputs cause steep cliffs in the energy function that are difficult to maneuver with gradient descent.
+There are several reasons for this.
+First, large mean values can cause large gradients in the energy function (Exercise 6.9) that are difficult to navigate with gradient descent.
 Different input-data variances in different directions have a similar effect.
-Therefore one usually {\em scales} the inputs so that the input-data distribution has the same variance in all directions (Figure \figref{C6S3ShiftScale}), equal to unity for instance:
+Therefore one {\em scales} the inputs so that the input-data distribution has the same variance in all directions (Figure \figref{C6S3ShiftScale}), equal to unity for instance:

-Second, to avoid saturation of the neurons connected to the inputs, their local fields must not be too large.
-If one initialises the weights in the above example to Gaussian random numbers with mean zero and unit variance, large activations are quite likely.
+Second, to avoid that the neurons connected to the inputs saturate, their local fields must not be too large (Section \secref{C6S2BPAlgo}).
+If one initialises the weights to Gaussian random numbers with mean zero and unit variance, large activations are quite likely if the distribution of input patterns has a large mean or a large variance.
 Third, enforcing zero input mean by shifting the input data avoids that the weights of the neurons in the first hidden layer must decrease or increase together \cite{LeCun1998}.
-Equation (\ref{eq:minibatch}) shows that the increments $\delta\!\ve w_m$ into neuron $m$ are likely to have the same signs if the inputs have large mean values.
-This means that the weight increments have the same signs.
+Equation (\ref{eq:minibatch}) shows that the components of $\delta\!\ve w_m\propto \delta_m \ve x$ into hidden neuron $m$ are likely to have the same signs if the input data has a large mean.
 This makes it difficult for the network to learn to differentiate.

-In summary, one usually shifts and scales the input-data distribution so that it has mean zero and unit variance.
-This is illustrated in Figure \figref{C6S3ShiftScale}.
+In summary, it is advisable to shift and scale the input-data distribution so that it has mean zero and unit variance, as illustrated in Figure \figref{C6S3ShiftScale}.

 The same transformation (using the mean values and scaling factors determined for the training set) should be applied to any new data set that the network is supposed to classify after it has been trained on the training set.